Trusted Hybrid Battery Solutions

 When to Replace Your 2008 Chevy Tahoe Hybrid Battery

-The 2008 Chevy Tahoe Hybrid is the first full hybrid SUV from General Motors.
+The 2008 Chevy Tahoe Hybrid is General Motors’ first full hybrid SUV.
 It uses a two-mode hybrid system co-developed with BMW and Daimler Chrysler.

 The Tahoe’s 6.0-liter V-8 is a gasoline engine with 60-kilowatt electric motors inside what GM calls an electrically variable transmission.